m-noor/IrisData_Project/README.md

 In the machine learning field, this dataset can be used to train different statistical algorithms and perform a prediction on which species a set of flower measurements belong to.

-Some images to give a background - all images were taken from the (Wikipedia)[https://en.wikipedia.org/wiki/Iris_flower_data_set] page, and are confirmed to be freely shareable.
+Some images to give a background are in the table below - all images were taken from the (Wikipedia)[https://en.wikipedia.org/wiki/Iris_flower_data_set] page, and are confirmed to be freely shareable.